How easy is it to relax and enjoy yourself when you’re in a state of fear and unrest about anything in your life?

 Have you ever stopped to think about why there is such a low level of financial confidence today?

-Well, as you heard me recently mention to William Shatner and Doug Llewelyn on Moving America Forward, there’s no long history, and very few good examples of individuals who have reached and maintained financial independence over a long life.
+Well, unfortunately, there’s no long history, and very few good examples of individuals who have reached and maintained total financial independence over a long life.

-You have to remember that, for anyone other than the super wealthy like the Carnegies and the Rockefellers of the world, the whole concept of retirement, or being able to financially support yourself without having to work, has only been around for about 75 years.
+You have to remember that, for anyone other than the super wealthy like the Carnegies and the Rockefellers of the world, the whole concept of retirement, or being able to financially support yourself without having to work, has been around for less than 100 years.

 Stop and think about that for a moment.
 Historically speaking, that’s not a very long time.